sabeenlohawala/brain_segmentation/README.md

 ```

 ### Setting Other Hardcoded Paths
-1. [TissueLabeling/training/logging.py, line 312](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/training/logging.py#L312): modify the path to point to the location of misc/FreeSurferColorLUT.txt
+1. [TissueLabeling/training/logging.py, line 312](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/training/logging.py#L312): modify the path to point to the location of misc/FreeSurferColorLUT.txt
-2. [TissueLabeling/training/logging.py, line 315](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/training/logging.py#L315): modify the path to point to the location of misc/readme
+2. [TissueLabeling/training/logging.py, line 315](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/training/logging.py#L315): modify the path to point to the location of misc/readme
-3. [TissueLabeling/brain_utils.py, line 207](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/brain_utils.py#L207): modify the path to point to the location of misc/class_mapping.csv
+3. [TissueLabeling/brain_utils.py, line 207](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/brain_utils.py#L207): modify the path to point to the location of misc/class_mapping.csv
-4. [TissueLabeling/brain_utils.py, line 252](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/brain_utils.py#L252): modify the path to point to the location of misc/class_mapping.csv
+4. [TissueLabeling/brain_utils.py, line 252](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/brain_utils.py#L252): modify the path to point to the location of misc/class_mapping.csv
-5. [TissueLabeling/brain_utils.py, line 291](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/brain_utils.py#L291): modify the path to point to the location of misc/class_mapping.csv
+5. [TissueLabeling/brain_utils.py, line 291](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/brain_utils.py#L291): modify the path to point to the location of misc/class_mapping.csv
-6. [TissueLabeling/training/logging.py, line 60](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/training/logging.py#L60): set `file_path` to point to the directory where the .nii.gz volumes are saved.
+6. [TissueLabeling/training/logging.py, line 60](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/training/logging.py#L60): set `file_path` to point to the directory where the .nii.gz volumes are saved.
 Note: the feature volumes and label volumes must be located in the same directory.
-7. [TissueLabeling/training/logging.py, line 58-59](https://github.com/sabeenlohawala/tissue_labeling/blob/eca7e31843f4bd1eb2699604bdcee28f9b8a6cf1/TissueLabeling/training/logging.py#L58-L59): set `image_file` and `mask_file` to the feature volume and its corresponding label volume that you will log the model predictions for.
+7. [TissueLabeling/training/logging.py, line 58-59](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/TissueLabeling/training/logging.py#L58C9-L59C41): set `image_file` and `mask_file` to the feature volume and its corresponding label volume that you will log the model predictions for.

 ## How to Run

-The model training is run using the script in [scripts/commands/main.py](https://github.com/sabeenlohawala/tissue_labeling/blob/new_prepare_data/scripts/commands/main.py).
+The model training is run using the script in [scripts/commands/main.py](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/scripts/commands/main.py#L1).
+See [submit_requeue.sh](https://github.com/sabeenlohawala/tissue_labeling/blob/e49946030e41d4117ee800fb7d7d4c8d4be72425/submit_requeue.sh#L1) for an example of how to submit an experiment as a batch job on the SLURM.
 There are three main options when running the script using the command line.
 The basic commands that use default experiment parameters, as well as a table listing the possible command line arguments, their description, and their possible values are included below:
 1. Train a new model.

     `python scripts/commands/main.py train`